Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/mfe/react.md

 1. In `simple-mfe/src`, create a directory named `custom-elements`

 2. In `custom-elements`, create a new file named `public-path.js` with the following code.
-This will enable your React MFE to serve static assets when deployed in Entando.
+This will enable your React MFE to serve static assets when deployed in Villanova.
 If you use a different name for your custom element, you should change it on the second line.
    ``` js
    if (process.env.NODE_ENV === 'production') {
        let publicpath = window.entando?.widgets['simple-mfe']?.basePath;